Here you will find information on:

 The minor in statistics is open to any student not majoring in mathematics or statistics.
 The minor can be obtained by completing one of two options: Option 2 requires completion of two calculus courses, Option 1 has no calculus requirement.
 More information on minoring in Statistics can be found in the Program Information link.

 The major in statistics meets the needs of both the public and the private sectors for graduates with degrees in statistics.
-The program has two tracks, Applied Statistics and Mathematical Statistics, one of which must be chosen by each student completing the major.
+The program provides a balance of applications and theory.
 More information on the major in Statistics can be found in the Program Information link.

 The first statistics program was a concentration for mathematics majors offered in the 1976-77 academic year.
 A minor in statistics, open to mathematics and non-mathematics majors, followed a few years later in the 1980-81 year.
 The Mathematics Department became the Mathematics and Statistics Department in the fall of 2000.
 The major program was approved by the JMU Board of Visitors in January, 2003, with the major officially being offered in the 2003 - 2004 academic year.
 The first students with statistics majors graduated in December, 2003.